How to Become a Therapist in Texas

 2. Earn a master's degree

-The next step to becoming a therapist in Texas is to complete a graduate degree program from an accredited institution.
+Next on the list of requirements to be a therapist in Texas is completing a graduate program from an accredited institution.
 Depending on your desired career path, your master’s degree could be in counseling, psychology, social work, marriage and family therapy, or a related field.

 According to the Texas Behavioral Health Executive Council, appropriate graduate programs must include 60 graduate semester hours and coursework in areas such as: